Strong resilient communities

 - Continue to review the latest statistical and engagement information and work with local people to ensure community plans are updated for now and the future

 Long term (10-25 years)

 - Continue to promote a preventative culture that develops a relationship between public services and local people that enables shared decision making, genuine coproduction, social enterprise and joint delivery of services, with empowered communities finding their own preventative solutions for the problems and issues they face

-The reporting dashboard developed for this intervention at quarter 3 (2018-19) can be accessed via the performance reporting page along with the Annual Report for 2018-19.
+The reporting dashboards developed for this intervention can be accessed via the performance reporting page along with the Annual Reports for 2019-20 and 2018-19.

 The Annual Report 2018-19 also includes a number of case studies that show the positive partnership work undertaken during the first year of the plan.
 The case study produced for this intervention can be accessed here.